-When stormwater flows over parking lots, roofs and lawns, it collects soil, pesticides, oils, and other pollutants.
-This water runs down into storm drains which are connected to the city's stormwater pipes.
-The water then flows directly into the closest water body.
-It does NOT get cleaned up.
+In Durham, both our residents and local business have a role to play in preventing pollution.
+When stormwater flows over parking lots, roofs, and lawns, it collects soil, pesticides, oils, and other pollutants.
+This water runs down into storm drains which are connected to the City's stormwater pipes.
+The water then flows directly into the closest water body with any pollutants it has collected.
 The creeks and streams in Durham carry this polluted water out to our lakes, which are used for drinking water, recreation, and wildlife habitat.

 Common Sources of Pollution in Durham